- Academic Job Search

 - Preparing Future Faculty Series (II): Beyond the Classroom

 The competitive Associates in Teaching (AT) program, offered under the aegis of Graduate School of Arts and Sciences, allows advanced Ph.D. students to expand their range of teaching experiences and responsibilities.
 During the application process, they work with a cooperating faculty member to conceptualize or redesign and plan out an undergraduate course.
 If selected, the graduate student then works together with the faculty member to jointly deliver the proposed course.
 Experience shows that this program, begun in 2009, provides a dynamic cooperative teaching experience for graduate students and faculty members both, with the faculty member offering direct feedback on curriculum, leading discussions, lecturing, demonstrating, or whatever teaching practices enlisted in that course.
-Twenty courses were selected for the 2013-2014 academic year, covering the humanities, the sciences, and the social sciences.

 The Yale Graduate School of Arts and Sciences Associates in Teaching Program is a video featuring Julia Adams, Elizabeth Breese, and David Odo.
 Julia Adams is a Professor of Sociology, the Director of the Center for Comparative Research and the Director of the Division of Social Sciences; Elizabeth is an Associate Professor of Sociology; and David Odo is the Bradley Assistant Curator of Academic Affairs in the Yale University Art Gallery.